nasarar/Election_Analysis/README.md

   - Raymon Anthony Doane

 - The candidate results were:
   - Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes.
   - Diana DeGette received 73.8% of the vote and 272,892 number of votes.
   - Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes.

 - The winner of the election was:
  - Diana DeGette with 73.8% of total voters.

--The counties involved in the elections were:
+- The counties involved in the elections were:
-	-Jefferson county with 38, 855 voters and 10.5% of the total voters.
+ - Jefferson county with 38, 855 voters and 10.5% of the total voters.
-	-Denver county with 306, 055 voters and 82.8% of the total voters.
+ - Denver county with 306, 055 voters and 82.8% of the total voters.
-	-Arapahoe county with 24, 801 voters and 6.7% of the total voters.
+ - Arapahoe county with 24, 801 voters and 6.7% of the total voters.

--The county that had the largest turnout:
+- The county that had the largest turnout:
  - Denver with 82.8% total participants

 ## Challenge Summary
 The script written for the intended purposes to calculate the data given the Colorado election may also be used for any other election.
 It is written in such a way that it will adapt with variations to the number of candidates and/or counties involved.
 Below is an example as to how to use the existing script for other elections.